All Episodes

 Does he not realize it?

-He and his what in the name of Sam Hill's going on?
+What in the name of Sam Hill's going on?

-The nominee Donald Trump got more votes than any Republican ever, and Ryan's saying, no, I don't think so.
+The nominee, Donald Trump, got more votes than any Republican ever, and Ryan's saying, no, I don't think so.

 It's not up to Trump to move to Ryan.

-It's up to Ryan to move to Trump, and if Ryan doesn't, then bye-bye Ryan.
+It's up to Ryan to move to Trump.

-That's that's Buchanan's column.
+That's Buchanan's column.

 Okay.

-Well, anyway, the battle lines are drawn, and and these uh stands to reason, the establishment types are just not going to let the will of the people break up their club.
+And these stands to reason, the establishment types are just not going to let the will of the people break up their club.

-They're just not gonna let that happen.
+They're just not going to let that happen.

 Stands to reason that they would.

-Anyway, get back to more of your phone calls after another obscene profit break, hang in there, be right back before you know it.
+Anyway, get back to more of your phone calls after another obscene profit break.

 I said, it's not up to the winner to move to the loser.